 Since it was founded in 2009 by U.S. Supreme Court Justice Sandra Day O’Connor, iCivics has created a library of digital games and hundreds of digital resources that teach every aspect of civic life and engagement — from presidential elections to media literacy to the workings of local and county governments.
 All of the material is free and nonpartisan.
 The games are played by more than 7.6 million students every year, and used by more than 120,500 teachers nationwide.

 The partnership with XanEdu comes at a time when educators in Massachusetts and across the U.S. are helping students to understand the complex and rapidly changing events in the world.
-More school districts have turned to iCivics to provide context for students as they attempt to understand news events such as demands for social justice in the summer of 2020, the 2020 presidential election, and the insurgency against the U.S. Capitol on Jan.
-6.
+More school districts have turned to iCivics to provide context for students as they attempt to understand topical civics-related news events.

 iCivics and XanEdu are taking that one step further by empowering students to translate that understanding of national and world events into action.
 The student workbook provides step-by-step instructions for how to start and successfully complete a civics project, and contains lessons on key content and vocabulary.
 Since it provides space for students to record research, track their progress and reflect on their accomplishments, the workbook serves as a student’s portfolio.